Blastra/ToMC/README.md

 Tools of Mass Creation

+NOTE: PROJECT HAS MOVED TO GITLAB

-NOTE: Currently server functionality achieved only on Linux.
+NOTE2: Currently server functionality achieved only on Linux.

 The server must have the ports 8098, 8099 and 9001 open to be able to host a game.